//

 Do you help to find CRO/CDMOs globally?
 Then do you join the management?
 FAQ Icon

-Yes, TRxA will help identify a suitable CRO/CDMO for work needed to be performed, should the PI or institution not have existing relationships in place they may want to use.
-TRxA has no geographic restrictions and can contract with CRO/CDMOs that can provide the required service without limitations.
-Management of the external work will be handled jointly between TRxA and the PI.
+Yes, TRxA can help identify a suitable CRO/CDMO for work needed to be performed, should the PI or institution not have existing relationships in place they may want to use.
+TRxA has no geographic restrictions regarding which CROs/CDMOs can be engaged to provide the required service.

 Intellectual Property